kamalarifurrahman/kamalarifurrahman/README.md

 - A growing network of Search, SEO, Digital Marketing, AI-Service, and SaaS websites
 - Five niche-blogging sites currently in operation
 - Three new service websites in the development pipeline
-- A portfolio platform expanding as CitationVA grows
+- A portfolio platform expanding as SYSTEM grows

 ---